Police: “Multiple gunshot victims” from Texas shootings

-ODESSA, Texas (AP) - Police say there are “multiple gunshot victims” in central Texas after one or more suspects opened fire.
+ODESSA, Texas (AP) - Police said there are “multiple gunshot victims” in West Texas after reports of two suspects opening fire on Saturday in the area of Midland and Odessa.

-The Midland, Texas, Police Department said Saturday that one of the suspects is believed to be driving a gold-colored vehicle and has a rifle.
-Authorities in Odessa, Texas, say the other shooter is believed to be driving a U.S. Postal Service vehicle.
+Midland police said at least one suspect was shot and killed near the Cinergy movie theater in Odessa.

-Police in Odessa, say one or possibly two suspects hijacked the postal vehicle and was firing at random, hitting multiple people.
+One or possibly two suspects hijacked a U.S. Postal Service vehicle and were firing at random, hitting multiple people, Odessa police said.
+“At this time there are multiple gunshot victims,” Odessa police said in a posting on Facebook.

-The University of Texas Permian Basin campus has gone into lock-down.
-There have been no reports of fatalities.

 The Texas Department of Public Safety has urged residents to avoid major highways in the area, including Interstate 20.